 The DoD Unified Capabilities (UC) Approved Products List was established in accordance with the UC Requirements (UCR 2013) document and mandated by the DoD Instruction (DoDI) 8100.04.
-Its purpose is to maintain a single consolidated list of products that have completed Interoperability (IO) and Information Assurance (IA) certification.
+Its purpose is to maintain a single consolidated list of products that have completed Interoperability (IO) and Cybersecurity certification.
 Use of the DoD UC APL allows DoD Components to purchase and operate UC systems over all DoD network infrastructures.

 A NIAP certificate is a pre-requisite for listing a product on the UCAPL.

 NIAP collaborates with DISA to eliminate redundancies in requirements documentation and test activities required for product certifications necessary for DoD procurement.
 Industry benefits from a more efficient and less expensive approval process, while the DoD gains a wide range of current COTS products available for procurement.

 NIAP and DISA collaboratively develop DoD Annexes that define DoD configuration settings for NIAP-evaluated products.
 NIAP Protection Profiles (PPs), in conjunction with the DoD Annexes, eliminate DISA Security Requirements Guides (SRGs) for NIAP-DISA aligned technologies.

 Security Technical Implementation Guides (STIGs) may be developed by DISA as part of NIAP evaluations for aligned technologies.